The Beautiful Truth

 by Jennifer Paros

-Truth is such a rare thing, it is delightful to
+Truth is such a rare thing, it is delightful to tell it.

 -- Emily Dickinson